 • Give stock with an app: Find an online app that allows you to give stock.

 In any case, the recipient should have a brokerage account to receive the stock.
-A minor child should have a custodial account, while an of-age child may have a regular account.
-While you could transfer the stock as physical certificates, it’s merely a novelty and pricey to do so, too.
+A minor child should have a custodial account, while an adult may have a regular account.
+While you could transfer the stock as physical certificates, it’s merely a novelty to do so (and expensive).

 Either way, you’ll want to stay under legal thresholds that could cause tax headaches.

-You can safely give stock to a child (or to anyone) under the annual gift exclusion, which allows individuals to give up to $16,000 annually (for 2022) or $17,000 (for 2023) to any number of recipients without incurring a gift tax.
+You can safely gift stock under the annual gift exclusion, which allows individuals to give up to $18,000 (for 2024) to any number of recipients without incurring a gift tax.
 A married couple filing jointly can give up to double that individual amount annually.
 To qualify for this year’s exclusion, you need to make the gift before the end of the calendar year.
 Otherwise, your gift will count toward next year’s exclusion.

 It can require time and paperwork to go through a broker, so if you’re looking for a simpler way to gift stock, there are some online apps that can help.
 One option is Stockpile.